pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Despair is a development of pride so great that it chooses one's certitude rather than admit God is more creative than we are."
 --Thomas Merton, as paraphrased in [First Reformed](https://en.wikipedia.org/wiki/First_Reformed)

+"I think that a guy who's always interested in the condition of the world and changing it either has no problems of his own or refuses to face them."
+--Henry Miller, *Reds (1981)*

 "Understanding the past enables us to see the present more clearly."
 --Steven Mithen